llamnuds/wskr/README.md

 To get started, download the WSKr.exe file from the Github repository and run it on your Windows machine.
 For example, if you have a thousand machines, named WS000 through WS999, then you can then use the following command to run a simple Ping scan on them all.
-You'll know Which are on in just a few seconds :-
+You'll know which are on in just a few seconds :-
 ```
 wskr --range=WS000..WS999  --ping
 ```

-## MANDATORY PARAMETER - What to do.
+## MANDATORY PARAMETER - What to do...
 You must have one, and only one, of these.
 *(But do NOT use = after any of these.)*
 ```
 --file              -f        some-file           Search for a file.